Basic Retirement Plan Types and Features

 - Pro Rata : The same percentage of compensation is allocated to all participants.

-- Integrated with Social Security : Modestly skews contributions to participants whose compensation is greater than the Social Security Wage Base ($132,500 in 2019, indexed annually).
+- Integrated with Social Security : Modestly skews contributions to participants whose compensation is greater than the Social Security Wage Base ($160,200 in 2023 limit, indexed annually).

 A 401(k) Plan is a type of Profit Sharing Plan, with additional provisions that allow employees to defer part of their compensation into the plan.
 Company contributions, such as company match or profit-sharing contributions are a deduction for the employer and subject to the plan’s vesting schedule.